-Using XmlHttpRequest, it is sometimes possible to get around a browser's same source origination policy - thus forwarding victim data to hostile sites.
-Fortify discovered a specific vulnerability with JavaScript and called this JavaScript Hijacking.
-This can allow for the creation of complex worms and malicious zombies that last as long as the browser stays open.
-AJAX attacks do not have to be visible and do not require user interaction to perform dangerous cross site request forgery (CSRF) attacks (see A5).
+Using XmlHttpRequest, it is sometimes possible to get around a browser's same source origination policy - thus forwarding victim data to hostile sites, and to create complex worms and malicious zombies that last as long as the browser stays open.
+AJAX attacks do not have to be visible or require user interaction to perform dangerous cross site request forgery (CSRF) attacks (see A-5).